Last modified: March 23, 2026

 Errors in Hypothesis Testing

 Hypothesis testing is a core concept in statistics that allows researchers to evaluate assumptions about a population by examining sample data.
 In this process, we start with a null hypothesis, denoted by $H_0$, which represents a baseline or default position, and an alternative hypothesis, $H_a$, which challenges that assumption.
-Even with careful planning, the process is prone to mistakes, and understanding these potential missteps is necessary for drawing reliable conclusions.
+Even with careful planning, the process is prone to mistakes, and understanding these potential missteps is essential for drawing reliable conclusions.
 Two main errors, known as Type I and Type II errors, can occur, and balancing these is key to designing strong experiments and interpreting results correctly.

 Overview of Hypothesis Testing Errors